The Email Marketing for Nonprofits Guide: How to Create Successful Email Marketing Campaigns for Nonprofits

 4. Email Marketing Saves Time

-Here’s the secret beauty of email marketing: you can automate email campaigns while still exhibiting an authentic connection with your audience.
+Here’s the secret beauty of email for nonprofits: you can automate email campaigns while still exhibiting an authentic connection with your audience.
 Forget the days of chain mail.
 The classic mass email has now been upgraded all thanks to email features like merge-tagging fields and sequences that can be created.
 You can save time without compromising quality.

 5. Nonprofits Can Generate One-Click Conversions With Email Marketing